Diasporic Africans in Canada

 “Because of slavery and racial caste, Canada and the United States have not fully reconciled that African descendants, too, have the right to self-determination.
 It is for this reason that both governments went to great lengths to undermine Black activism in the 20th century.
 Understanding the past is vital to addressing some contemporary challenges.
 Reconciliation is possible.”

 Want to learn more?

-Follow Adjetey’s work on his website, and watch for his upcoming book, Cross-Border Cosmopolitans: The Making of a Pan-African North America, 1919–1992 (UNC Press, forthcoming).
+Follow Adjetey’s work on his website, and see his book, Cross-Border Cosmopolitans: The Making of a Pan-African North America (UNC Press, 2023).